TodePond/TodePondDotCom/wikiblogarden/life/death/complicated/readme.md

 <h2></h2>

-nanny tapped her glass and called our attention and everyone stopped their talking to look over
+she tapped her glass and called our attention and everyone stopped their talking to look over

 "now i just want to say"